 Introduction

 Acoustic unit discovery is a critical issue in many speech recognition tasks where there are limited resources available.
 Though traditional context-dependent phone models perform well when there is ample data, automatic discovery of acoustic units (ADU) offers the potential to provide good performance for resource deficient languages with complex linguistic structures (e.g., African click languages).
-Since only a small fraction of the world’s 6,000 languages are currently supported by robust speech technology, this remains a critical problem [x].
+Since only a small fraction of the world’s 6,000 languages are currently supported by robust speech technology, this remains a critical problem.

 Most approaches to automatic discovery of acoustic units [1]-[3] do this in two steps: segmentation and clustering.
 Segmentation is accomplished using a heuristic method that detects changes in energy and/or spectrum.
 Similar segments are then clustered using an agglomerative method such as a decision tree.
 Advantages of this approach include the potential for higher performance than that obtained using traditional linguistic units, and the ability to automatically discover pronunciation lexicons.